-The condensed consolidated interim financial statements of the Company for the first quarter ended September 30, 2022 have been prepared by and are the responsibility of the Company's management.
+The condensed consolidated interim financial statements of the Company for the period ended December 31, 2022, have been prepared by and are the responsibility of the Company's management.

 The Company's independent auditors have not performed a review of these unaudited condensed consolidated interim financial statements in accordance with the standards established by the CPA Canada for a review of interim condensed consolidated financial statements by an entity's auditor.